The Propaganda Network of Tech Fascism

 Venture capitalists and tech billionaires are building a complex media network.
 This "parallel" media includes major social media platforms, podcasts, video hosting, new publications, artificially installed arts & culture scenes, and a vast web of venture-funded events and conferences around the world.

 Many of these media operations are funded and staffed by venture capitalists associated with Founders Fund and Andreessen Horowitz.
-They include X, Rumble, Hereticon, Pirate Wires, Evie, the American Dynamism conference, a number of Network State events and pop-up cities, and the Sovereign House scene in New York, among others discussed in this document.
+They include X, Rumble, Hereticon, Pirate Wires, Evie, the American Dynamism conference, a number of Network State events and media, and the Sovereign House scene in New York, among others discussed in this document.

+Venture capitalists are incubators of extremist media.
 Parallel media spreads propaganda, promotes extremist views, and grows and radicalizes the base of tech fascism.
 These platforms provide the backbone for a global uprising of tech fascism, a recipe for an arts and culture renaissance of fascism worldwide, and the rise of a new fascist intelligentsia.
 With a large culture and media void, there is little competition or counter to these developments from the left.
 Meanwhile, tech fascists are creating a movement that threatens to explode on the world stage.

 "We Are the Media Now"

 The faux-populist meme "We are the media now" illuminates the new media strategy of tech elite.
-Elon Musk popularized the phrase following his hostile takeover of Twitter, now X. The phrase also went viral on right-wing hosting site Rumble on Trump's election; per the New York Times, "As soon as President-elect Donald J. Trump won the presidential race, influencers on Rumble, the right-wing alternative to YouTube, flooded the platform with a simple catchphrase: 'We are the media now.'"
+Elon Musk popularized the phrase following his hostile takeover of Twitter, now X. The phrase also went viral on right-wing hosting site Rumble upon Trump's election; per the New York Times, "As soon as President-elect Donald J. Trump won the presidential race, influencers on Rumble, the right-wing alternative to YouTube, flooded the platform with a simple catchphrase: 'We are the media now.'"

 Parallel media is a key component of the Network State, which features a variety of parallel institutions: institutions built by and for venture capitalists and the tech class outside of the mainstream and the nation-state.
 These parallel institutions are seen as a critical mechanism for tech fascists to establish sovereign power.